Coder-840/Impact-1.12.2-Eagler/README.md

 # Infinity-Client
-Hack client for Eaglercraft 1.12
+A nice lil client for Eaglercraft 1.12.2